christroutner/gatsby-ipfs-personal-blog/markdown/blog/19-12-30-community-token.md

 The major features of the curve are determined by the initial values of BCH and tokens.
-In the example above the initial values are 25 BCH and 5000 tokens.
+The examples in this post use the initial values of 25 BCH and 5000 tokens.
 This is not the initial state of the app, they are simply constants that determine important features like the pseudo-stable range of token balances and the point where the equation crosses the y-axis.

 ![constant relationship](./images/token-bch-constant.png 'psudo-stable relationshiop between tokens and BCH')